tushaarkataria/Virtual-Staining-Evaluation/README.md

 - ```distributionMetrics-UNI2.py```  : Works the same as ```distributionMetrics.py```, just the encoder used for latent feature representation is taken from UNI-2 encoder.
 The code requires that ```uni-h2.bin``` be present in the same folder as this file.
 The binary file can be downloaded from https://huggingface.co/MahmoodLab/UNI2-h.

 - ```metricAll.py``` : Works similar to above mentioned code files where path to ```real_B``` and ```fake_B``` images need to be added in line 271, 276 and 284 for a single model evaluations.
 This code evaluates all patch-wise metrics for all images.
-This code requires access to a CDX2 segmentation model "best_metric_model_ihc_segmentationCDX2.pth".
+This code requires access to a CDX2 segmentation model "best_metric_model_ihc_segmentationCDX2.pth" in line 218.
 Which can be requested from the corresponding author.
 All the other code just has installation dependencies.

 - ```preprocessing_WSI/preprocessingPipelineNew-CDX2.py```: PreProcessing code for Tissue Sampling.
 This code required path to WSI images in line 195 '.svs/.tiff files'.
 And a path to outputdirectory, where tissue can be saved.
 The tissue are saved in .h5 files.